 Missouri Medicare Coverage for Seniors and People Under 65 With Disabilities

-Close to 7 out of 10 enrollees in Missouri have Original Medicare, which is the traditional program run by the federal government.10 The rest have private Medicare Advantage plans, which include all the benefits of Original Medicare and often come with prescription drug coverage.
+More than 8 out of 10 enrollees in Missouri have Original Medicare, which is the traditional program run by the federal government.10 The rest have private Medicare Advantage plans, which include all the benefits of Original Medicare and often come with prescription drug coverage.